The Moulin Rouge in Paris is an icon. But is the show at the Moulin Rouge worth it?

 There is so much to do in Paris and planning a trip there can be absolutely overwhelming.
 No matter how long you plan to visit for, you will never be able to see or do everything you want to.
 This means you will have to prioritize what to do and miss out on something.

 Your time, energy, and money is limited.
 So you’re probably wondering: is the Moulin Rouge worth it, or is it just an overhyped tourist attraction?
-Find out everything in my honest review here!
+Find out everything in my honest review of the Moulin Rouge in Paris here!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.